PolyplexEngine/libpp/README.md

 Once added, you will need to set logging levels, choose a backend and create a window.

+### Current capabilities
+Polyplex is still very early in development, but libpp can already be used to make simple 2D games, that are relatively easy to port to other platforms.

+### Examples
 Example of simple polyplex application:
 ```d
 import polyplex;